-To become a gunsmith you usually need to complete an apprenticeship.
-The fitting and turning, metal machinist (first class), or mechanical fitter apprenticeships usually take 42 months to complete and are available as school-based apprenticeships.
+To become a gunsmith you usually need to undertake an Engineering Tradesperson Mechanical (First Class Machinist), Engineering Tradesperson Mechanical (Fitter and Machinist) or Engineering Tradesperson Mechanical (Mechanical Fitter) apprenticeship.
+The apprenticeships usually take 42 to 48 months to complete and are available as school-based apprenticeships.

 For more information regarding how best to enter this occupation, contact a reputable local gunsmith business.